-2.2.11 Cases where travel assistance will not be provided
+2.3 Cases where travel assistance will not be provided

-Home to School Transport will only be provided at the standard start and finish times of the school/learning establishment and does not cater for part day arrangements or for extended school opportunities or extended school provision.
+Home to School Transport will only be provided at the standard start and finish times of the school/learning establishment, term time only, and does not cater for part day arrangements or for extended school opportunities or extended school provision.

-Travel assistance will not be provided for the following:
+Travel assistance will not be provided:

-- To access breakfast or after-school clubs including out of school activities - To work experience, taster or open days - To provision off the school site organised by the school - To provision off the school site as part of a transition programme to a new education setting - For transfers between educational establishments during the school day - To and from temporary addresses including friends and child minders where these arrangements are made by the family - To and from medical appointments - Following detention - At times to suit the convenience of family arrangements - At times when other siblings in the family have to be taken to other schools - For late arrival or early departure, for example due to illness or medical appointments - For shorter than normal days e.g. during the exam season - For a child whose level of attendance is a cause of concern, but for whom no eligibility criteria are met - For students on exchange visits - Where the behaviour of a young person is not acceptable or places other travellers at risk
+- To and from temporary addresses including family, friends and child minders where these arrangements are made by the family - At times to suit the convenience of family arrangements including work commitments and when other siblings in the family must be taken to other schools - For late arrival or early departure, for example due to illness or medical appointments - To and from medical appointments - Following detention - To access breakfast or after-school clubs including out of school activities - To work experience, taster or open days - To provision off the school site organised by the school - To provision off the school site as part of a transition programme to a new education setting - For transfers between educational establishments during the school day - For shorter than normal days e.g. during the exam season - For a child whose level of attendance is a cause of concern, but for whom no eligibility criteria are met - For students on exchange visits - Where the behaviour of a young person is not acceptable or places other travellers at risk

-In these circumstances parents will be required to make alternative arrangements.
+In these circumstances' parents will be required to make alternative arrangements.